plausible/community-edition/kubernetes/README.md

 ## 3. Deploy the server

-Once you've entered your secret key base, base url and admin credentials, you're ready to deploy the server:
+Once you've entered your secret key base and base url, you're ready to deploy the server:

 ```bash
 kubectl create namespace plausible # Create a new namespace for all resources